DoSomething/rfcs/006-graphql-pagination.md

 ## Proposal

-We should use [Relay Cursor Connections](https://facebook.github.io/relay/graphql/connections.htm#) to paginate results in GraphQL, and add REST API support to paginate via cursors (e.g. "get me all the results after #1015" rather than "get me the tenth page of results") to Northstar and Rogue.
+We should use [GraphQL Cursor Connections](https://facebook.github.io/relay/graphql/connections.htm#) to paginate results in GraphQL, and add REST API support to paginate via cursors (e.g. "get me all the results after #1015" rather than "get me the tenth page of results") to Northstar and Rogue.

 ```gql
 {